dhammon/AttacksAndCountermeasures/textbook/13-CloudSecurity.md

 > - Fix the service, run the scan, and then remove the fix to avoid/minimize the cost, OR
 > - Incur the cost.

+> [!exercise] Challenge 13.3 - Infrastructure as Code
+> Cloud service providers offer the ability to create virtual infrastructure resources through web technologies that include an application programing interface (API).
+This architecture made the way to programmatically create infrastructure, through software providers like Hashicorp's Terraform, that comes with many additional benefits including infrastructure as code (IaC).
+This is especially helpful because code can be maintained within version control systems (VSC), reviewed and approved, and scanned for misconfigurations prior to deployment.
+In this challenge, you will use Checkov security scanner on an IaC file prior to deploying into your AWS account.
+> #### Step 1 - Install Terraform, AWS CLI, and Checkov
+> On your Ubuntu VM, install the Terraform client and AWS CLI.
+Within the AWS console, create an IAM Access Key with your administrator user which will be used to create new infrastructure.
+Configure your AWS CLI to use the created access key and token.
+Install the IaC security scanning tool Checkov.
+> #### Step 2 - Scan IaC
+> Using Checkov on your Ubuntu VM, create a terraform file using the following vulnerable by design code.
+Make sure to update the `bucket` name.
+> ```terraform
+> terraform {
+>  required_version = ">= 1.3.0"
+>  required_providers {
+>    aws = {
+>     source  = "hashicorp/aws"
+>     version = ">= 5.0"
+>    }
+>  }
+>}
+>
+>provider "aws" {
+>   region = "us-west-1"
+>}
+>
+>resource "aws_s3_bucket" "insecure_bucket" {
+ >  bucket = "csc154-<YOUR_NAME>-<SOME_RANDOM_CHARS>"  # CHANGE THIS (unique)
+>}
+>
+>resource "aws_s3_bucket_acl" "public_acl" {
+ >  bucket = aws_s3_bucket.insecure_bucket.id
+ >  acl    = "public-read"
+>}
+> ```
+> Scan the static file with Checkov and review the findings (there should be about 8).
+Select two findings and research their implications and how they could be remediated.
+> #### Step 3 - Remediate
+> In this step, you must fix only the following findings due to their severity and to avoid additional AWS costs.
+Update the Terraform file code to remediate these Checkov issues:
+> - CKV2_AWS_6: "Ensure that S3 bucket has a Public Access block"
+> - CKV_AWS_20: "S3 Bucket has an ACL defined which allows public READ access."
+> Once updated, rerun the Checkov scan on the updated file and confirm that these two findings were resolved.
+> #### Step 4 - Deploy
+> Using Terraform on your Ubuntu VM, deploy the updated and secured Terraform file that deploys the private S3 bucket.
+Confirm successful deployment from the CLI, then log into your AWS account and confirm that the bucket was created privately.
+> #### Step 5 - Destroy
+> Using Terraform on your Ubuntu VM, destroy the created S3 bucket.
+You may also consider removing/expiring the AWS access key and token created in step 1.

 [^1]: Timeline of Amazon Web Services; Wikipedia; April 19th 2024; https://en.wikipedia.org/wiki/Timeline_of_Amazon_Web_Services